vippsas/vipps-developers/vipps-getting-started.md

 - [PSP API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/psp-api/) - Initiate PSP payments.
 Update merchants.
 - [QR API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/qr-api/) - Use QR codes to allow customers to connect to Vipps and purchase from your store.
 - [Recurring API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/recurring-api/) - A business or organization can allow their customers to set up recurring payments (e.g., for subscriptions, membership, regular donations, etc.) through Vipps.
 This is also known as _Vipps Faste Betalinger_.
+- [Report API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/report-api) - Fetch information about payment events that have been processed by Vipps.
 - [Access Token API](#get-an-access-token)- Required to obtain a JWT.

 **Please note:** API keys are _not_ available for